vigneshksaithal/bootstrap-autocomplete/README.md

 [OR]

-You can also use this by adding the below code to your website.
+You can also use this by adding the below code to your website[For testing/demo purposes].
 ```
 <script src="https://cdn.jsdelivr.net/gh/vigneshksaithal/bootstrap-autocomplete@main/src/index.min.js"></script>
 ```